It is usually a small gathering of 40 people.

 St. Piran’s Day begins with the bell and call of the Town Crier and raising of the U. S. and Cornish flags.
 The Grass Valley Male Voice Choir will lead singing of the “Star Spangled Banner” and “Trelawny,” the national anthem of Cornwall.
 Then pasties will fly.

-Mayor of Grass Valley and David Parker of Mayor of Nevada City will vie in the first heat with hopes of capturing the Mayor’s Trophy.
-Over the years, Grass Valley’s mayor holds a slight edge in the competition.
+Mayors Lisa Swarthout of Grass Valley and Reinette Senum of Nevada City will vie in the first heat with hopes of capturing the Mayor’s Trophy.
+Over the years, Grass Valley’s mayors hold a slight edge in the competition.

-Other contestants will follow, including the Police Chiefs, Fire Chiefs and City Managers of the two towns, representatives of service clubs, Cornish descendants and curious onlookers of all ages.
+Other contestants will follow, including the police chiefs of the two towns, representatives of service clubs, librarians form Nevada County Library branches, Cornish descendants and curious on-lookers of all ages.

 Winners will receive prizes and every contestant gets a St. Piran’s Day pin.
 Bring a leashed dog to help clean up the special tossing pasties, made with organic dog food and healthy ingredients.